 - PAUSD received the City of Palo Alto Mayor's Green Business Award in 2012, 2013, and 2015.

 Join our Schoology group: PAUSD Sustainability!
-Please contact our Green Team coordinator and PTAC Sustainability Liaison, Kristen Anderson, for any questions.
-And in case you missed it, here's the recording of our Green Team Kickoff event.
+Please contact our Green Team coordinator and PTAC Sustainability Liaison, Joslyn Leve, or PAUSD Sustainability Program Manager, Rebecca Navarro, with any questions, or to get involved.

 Click here to visit PAUSD's Zero Waste page.